meiras/HCI-with-VAs/README.md

 __*LS Comments:*__
 *Need more clarification on what you mean here.
 Do you mean expectation set size?
 Other things to consider are average network degree and learning rate as well.

+Notes:
-Note: it would be really cool to do this with edges that reflected the extent to which expectations were met as it can become a factor in predicting future interactions.
+1. it would be really cool to do this with edges that reflected the extent to which expectations were met as it can become a factor in predicting future interactions.
+2. Expectations are adjusted using interpretations of human learning.
+I am still working on which model is more appropriate based on the options in I'm Game (Abrahamson, Wilensky, and Levin 2007).

 __*LS COMMENTS:*__
 *I agree that making the network adaptive in the sense that tie weight adjusts depending on performance would be cool.
 Hope you are able to get to it!*